 Students will study literary genres and themes that deal with issues such as the transition from childhood to adulthood, loss of innocence, the nature of evil, intolerance, rebellion against society, and appearance versus reality.
-In addition to works of nonfiction and poetry, students will read literature selected from among the following choices: Macbeth, Lord of the Flies, Night, Catcher in the Rye, and Antigone.
+In addition to works of nonfiction and poetry, students will read literature selected from among the following choices: Macbeth, Lord of the Flies, Night, Catcher in the Rye, The Absolutely True Diary of a Part-Time Indian and Antigone.
 Students will refine their use of rhetorical strategies for writing multi-paragraph essays.
 Students will study vocabulary and grammar to improve reading comprehension and writing skills.
 Students will develop their research skills throughout the year.
 Students will also focus on the skills necessary to achieve proficiency on the state's assessment.
 This course is aligned to the 2017 English Language Arts and Literacy Framework.

-090.10 ESSENTIAL COLLEGE PREP ENGLISH 10 COMP
+090.10 ESSENTIAL COLLEGE PREPENGLISH 10